dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 59: February 26, 2017

+**Today's Progress**:

+**Thoughts**:

 ###Day 58: February 25, 2017

+**Today's Progress**:

+**Thoughts**:

+###Day 57: February 24, 2017

 **Today's Progress**: Finished GraphQL sections 10 and 11 / lesson 74.
 2:27 @wakatime

 **Thoughts**: Basically finished up the Lyrics app.
 Implemented the code to add lyrics for any song object, then add a like button for each lyric.
 Excited to move on to section 12 where we're building a GraphQL / React app framework mostly from scratch, with authentication.

-###Day 57: February 24, 2017

-**Today's Progress**:

-**Thoughts**:

 ###Day 56: February 23, 2017